frankiejarrett/strong-password-generator/readme.txt

 License:           GPLv3
 License URI:       https://www.gnu.org/licenses/gpl-3.0.html

-Generate strong passwords that are also easy to remember.
+Encourage the use of strong passwords by helping users generate one.

 == Description ==